Sivabhuti: Story of the creation of the Digambara sect

 According to the Śvetāmbara tradition, the Digambara sect was founded by a rebellious monk named Sivabhuti in 82 CE.
 This account is primarily based on the Avashyak Bhāṣya, a scripture composed by Acharya Jinabhadragaṇi Kṣamāśramaṇa.
 Other important Śvetāmbara texts, such as Vijayalakṣmīsūri's Upadeśa Prasāda and Kupākṣa Kauśika Sahasra Kiraṇa Aparṇam Pravacana Parīkṣā, also mention Sivabhuti.
 Another Śvetāmbara work, Nihṇavavāda, similarly refers to him.

 The narrative states that around 609 years after Mahavira attained nirvāṇa, there existed a city called Rathavirapur near present-day Mathura.
 A layperson named Sivabhuti lived there and served King Sinharath, earning several accolades for his dedicated service.
 Over time, he became proud and often stayed out late at night.
 On one occasion, his wife complained to his mother.
 In response, and as a lesson, his mother asked him to leave home.
 Wandering from place to place, he eventually arrived at the upāśraya (Jain monastic residence) of Arya Krishnasuri.
 After confessing and repenting (known as ālochanā) before the ācārya, he expressed his desire to become a monk, and was initiated accordingly.

 During his monastic life, Sivabhuti once returned to Rathavīrapur.
 Upon learning of his visit, the king presented him with a precious shawl (ratna-kambala).
 However, accepting such a luxury violated the Jain vow of aparigraha (non-possession).
 His preceptor, Ācārya Kṛṣṇasūri, tried to counsel him, but Sivabhuti was unconvinced.
 The ācārya eventually tore the shawl, which deeply offended Sivabhuti.
-In protest, he argued that if a shawl was a possession, then so were clothes.
+In protest, he argued that if a shawl were a possession, then so were clothes.
 He immediately renounced clothing and embraced nudity.
 Two monks, Kauṇḍinya and Koṭṭavīra, joined him as disciples, marking the origin of the Digambara sect.
 Sivabhuti began preaching that moksha could only be achieved through complete renunciation of all possessions, including clothes.

 Śvetāmbara sources assert that Sivabhuti had once heard his preceptor mention jinakalpa—a practice involving total renunciation, including nudity.
 However, this path was believed to have become extinct after Ganadhar Jambuswami.
 Due to his limited understanding of the scriptures, Sivabhuti began to imitate the Tirthankars, preaching that public nudity was acceptable in Jainism—even without comprehensive scriptural knowledge.
 This interpretation contradicted key Śvetāmbara scriptures such as the Ācārāṅga Sūtra and the Uttaradhyayana Sutra.

 The same scripture also records that Uttara, Sivabhuti's sister, adopted nudity and joined his group.
 However, societal perceptions labelled her as a prostitute.
-As a result, Sivabhuti prohibited women from practising nudity.
+As a result, Sivabhuti prohibited women from practicing nudity.
 The courtesans of the town feared that their livelihood would be affected if people saw women in such a state.
 Consequently, a doctrinal condition was established: since women possessed clothing in the Digambara tradition, they were considered unfit for moksha or liberation.
 This aligns with the contemporary Digambara view that women cannot attain salvation in their current form.